man holding a clipboard and leaning on a large transport truck

 Source: 2021 Census

-Truck drivers spend most of their time driving and sitting in seats that are generally comfortable.
-However, it is not uncommon for drivers to develop back or neck injuries from sitting for long periods of time or from loading and unloading cargo.
+Transport truck drivers spend most of their time sitting in seats that are generally comfortable; however, it’s not uncommon for drivers to develop back or neck injuries from sitting for long periods of time or from loading and unloading cargo.

-Most truck drivers work alone.
-Some long-haul drivers may drive with a co-worker and rotate shifts.
+Most truck drivers work alone, although some long-haul drivers drive with a co-worker and rotate shifts.

 Career Pathways

-Advancement into supervisory or management positions, or into non-driving occupations such as dispatcher, safety officer or driving trainer, is possible with additional training or experience.
+Progression to supervisory or management positions, or into non-driving jobs such as dispatcher, safety officer or driving trainer, is possible with additional training or experience.

 Occupational Interests